 I don't know if the Mexican desperado threatened her or not while walking out of the court, but all in all it really didn't mater.
 It appears that the brave woman involved was not going to take any chances.
 She was not going to wait for that desperado to harm her family while out on bail.

 Since those around her applauded, it tells me that she probably got off with killing him for reasons of self-defense.
 None of this surprises me really, back then folks simply did not wait for the law to handle their problems for them.

 As for those who get away with assault, battery, and worse?
-Since the vast majority of victims never see their assailants caught or prosecuted, the lack of consequence for the lawless is making more and more Americans look after and provide for oneself without any help from others.
+Since the vast majority of victims never see their assailants caught or prosecuted, the lack of consequence for the lawless is now making more and more Americans look after and provide security for themselves without any help from others.
 I see that as a good thing.